fenio/k8s-truenas/README.md

 # wget https://raw.githubusercontent.com/democratic-csi/democratic-csi/master/examples/freenas-api-nfs.yaml -O - | sed -e 's/^/    /g' >> nfs.yaml
 ```

-Notice that since TrueNAS 25, the TrueNAS API no longer returns "SCALE" in the version string which throws the csi-driver off with error when trying to bound NFS mount.
+Notice that since TrueNAS 25, the TrueNAS API no longer returns "SCALE" in the version string which will stop democractic-csi controller starting up properly.
-This is fixed in the "next" branch of the democratic-csi repository.
-Therefore you should add the following to your nfs.yaml:
+A fix has been applied in the "next" branch of the democratic-csi repository.
+As a result, you should add the following to your nfs.yaml:

 ```yaml
 controller: